spaceandtimefdn/sxt-chain-examples/hello_world_tutorial/README.md

 2. Cloning this repo.
 3. Creating a table on the Space and Time chain.
 4. Inserting data into the new table.
+5. Running a query with the [Dreamspace Data Studio](https://dreamspace.xyz/queries/new).

 ## Step 1: Funding a wallet